Internet Credit Card Payment Processing

 You need a payments provider that has your back.
 From answering questions about the platform’s functionality to navigating issues like security or chargebacks, having a partner with strong support offerings will go a long way.

-At Stax, we offer 24/7 support along with a comprehensive knowledge base to ensure you have everything you need to accept payments online, offline, and everywhere in between.
-To find out if they’re actually providing good customer support, don’t forget to look at independent/third-party sites to see what real people have to say about their services.
+At Stax, we offer 24/7 support, along with a comprehensive knowledge base to ensure you have everything you need to accept payments online, offline, and everywhere in between.
+To find out if a payments provider is actually providing quality customer support, look at independent/third-party review sites to see what real people have to say about their services.

 Payout speed and cash flow management

 How long will you need to wait to get your cash?
 Processing speed plays a big role here, both for customers and how you manage your cash flow.
-Holding and processing times can be around 24 hours, but could be as high as 7 days, depending on the payment provider.
-That said, faster isn’t always better: we recommend finding out how long the settlement time is upfront, so you know exactly how long it’ll take to get money into your merchant bank account.
-Oh, and make sure you find out if there’s a rolling reserve policy to safeguard themselves in case of refunds and chargebacks.
+Processing times (settlement) are typically 1-2 business days (T+1 or T+2).
+While faster is generally better for cash flow, you must find out if the provider imposes a rolling reserve (holding a percentage of funds for a period), which significantly impacts your cash flow.
+Stax offers fast, predictable funding without rolling reserves for qualified merchants.
+We recommend finding out how long the settlement time is upfront, so you know exactly how long it’ll take to get money into your merchant bank account.
+Make sure you find out if there’s a rolling reserve policy to safeguard themselves in case of refunds and chargebacks.

 Finding the right payment processing solution can feel difficult, but it doesn’t have to be.
 Partnering your online store with the Stax platform puts your entire payment experience into one easy-to-use location.
 Along with statements, deposit reports, and PCI compliance, each online payment you process will be accessible and accounted for within your dashboard.

-We offer subscription-based credit card processing with no markups, hidden fees, or contracts, and make it as easy as 1, 2, 3 to set your eCommerce business up for success–whether you need to to accept payments in-person or via credit card or contactless card.
-We help SMBs save up to 40% on credit card processing fees, all while offering dedicated in-house customer and technical support.
-On top of that, there’s no need to pay for anything you don’t need.
-While we have extra add-ons like ACH processing or customer branding, you can choose whether or not you need this as you scale, keeping costs affordable but quality unmatched.
+We offer subscription-based credit card processing with no markups, hidden fees, or contracts, and make it easy to set your ecommerce business up for success, whether you need to to accept payments in-person or via credit card or contactless card.
+We offer subscription-based credit card processing that eliminates percentage markups and high transaction fees, allowing qualified SMBs to save up to 40% on their overall processing costs.
+We combine this with dedicated in-house customer and technical support.

 To learn more about our services or to receive a custom quote, reach out to us at Stax today.
 We’d be happy to discuss your needs and help you set up online payment solutions that are a perfect fit for your business.